IRELAND 11 Days

 • ⚠️ Both are full-day trips; each needs about a 2-hour drive each way to reach the main sights.

-• The Ring of Kerry—the scenic Loop (N70) is longer, that crosses varied terrain—from rugged mountains to charming towns.
+• The Ring of Kerry—the scenic loop (N70) crosses a varied terrain of rugged mountains and charming towns.

 The main stops in sequence are Kerry Cliffs —> Portmagee —> Waterville —> Derrynane Beach —> Sneem —> Kenmare — Killkarney